opencodeiiita/FandomFusion-Frontend/README.md

 4. Properly create your commit message, and add screenshots for better clarity.
 Also try to include a screen recording.

 > [!CAUTION]
-> Failure to abide these guidelines might result in a temporary ban!
+> Failure to follow these guidelines might result in a temporary ban!

 ### Some general guidelines